lacobham/geom99lab1/services/mydirections.md

   which the JSON will have a CID that can be directly used as a URL like https://maps.google.com/?cid=4569584641105657000

 ****
-Laura's URLs (Using PlaceIds of journey stops):
+Laura's URLs (Using PlaceIds of stops along the route):

 Port Credit
 https://www.google.com/maps/place/?q=place_id:ChIJuacP9XNGK4gRhI1MhToZA7I